How To Find An Equation Of A Line Parallel

 The core principle behind finding parallel lines is that parallel lines have the same slope.
 This is a direct consequence of the definition of parallel lines—they never intersect.
 If two lines had different slopes, they would inevitably intersect at some point.

 The slope itself represents the rate of change, indicating how steeply the line inclines.
-The y-intercept simply determines the vertical position of the line.
+Consider this: the y-intercept simply determines the vertical position of the line.
 Because parallel lines have the same inclination (slope), they differ only in their vertical position (y-intercept).

 The different forms of linear equations offer various ways to express the same relationship between x and y.
 The choice of which form to use often depends on the information given in the problem.